 Alternative Planting Method

-There is another potato growing method that you might want to consider.
+There is another method that you might want to consider.
 Because you can also grow potatoes under black polythene, where you lay out a black polythene sheet over the soil where you want to plant your potatoes.

 - Strong hard wearing 100% recycled polythene sheeting.Repel-pesticidi